Complaints, Comments and Compliments

 - Anyone who claims to have suffered an injustice as a result of action taken, or not taken, by or on behalf of the Council.

-Complaints by a relative or friend
+Complaints by a Third Party

 Anonymous complaints